UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

     In [18]: c.area()
     Out[18]: 12.566370614359172

-Note that after I changed the diameter attribute, when I called the ``area()`` method --it used the new diameter.
+Note that after I changed the diameter attribute, when I called the ``area()`` method it used the new diameter.
 Simple attribute access changed the state of the object.

 So you now know how to:

  * Define a class
  * Give the class shared (class) attributes
- * Add an initializer to set up it's initial state
+ * Add an initializer to set up its initial state
  * Add methods to manipulate that state.
  * Add methods that return the results of calculations of the current state

-You can do a lot with this simple functionality -- but all it's done is put everything together in a neat package -- useful, but the real power of OO comes when you can subclass.
-So time to move on:
+You can do a lot with this simple functionality.
+Frankly, all creating classes like this has done is put everything together in a neat package -- which is very useful, but hasn't given you much new power.

-:ref:`subclassing_inheritance`
+But it's a good idea to get the hang of using classes, and methods, and ``self`` for a bit before moving on to the more powerful feature of subclassing.